wenbin1989/applovin-x/README.md

 4. Go to your Project Settings.
 Select "Info", right-click on one of the rows of "Custom iOS Properties" and select "Add Row".
 The key of the new row should be AppLovinSdkKey and the value shouble be YOUR\_SDK\_KEY
 5. Ensure you're linking with the following libraries:
-	* SystemConfiguration.framework
+	* AdSupport.framework
 	* CoreTelephony.framework
+	* CoreGraphics.framework
+	* MediaPlayer.framework
 	* StoreKit.framework
+	* SystemConfiguration.framework
-	* AdSupport.framework
+	* UIKit.framework
+6. Go to your Project Settings.
+Select "Build Settings", search for "Other Linker Flags" and add -all_load -ObjC.

 ### Android